hernandazevedo/moviedb/README.md

   ### Why MVVM?

-  As alternative to MVP, MVVM takes advantage of the reactive programming to leverage the coupling between the presentation and the business layer.
+  As alternative to MVP, MVVM takes advantage of the reactive programming to decrease the coupling between the presentation and the business layer.
 In that case the same viewModel could be used in many screens.
   Check this presentation I´ve made about it some time ago:
   [MVVM - Presentation](https://docs.google.com/presentation/d/1NspsJ7r8qn7x7RMFNGNiFSrDhX2qBV59w5fAAUxi_Fs/edit?usp=sharing)